Connor Wong Player Props: Red Sox vs. Marlins

 Connor Wong At The Plate

-- Looking at the 54 games he has played this season, he's hit a long ball in five of them (9.3%), and in 3.2% of his trips to the plate.
+- Looking at the 55 games he has played this year, he's went deep in five of them (9.1%), and in 3.1% of his trips to the plate.

+- In 21.8% of his games this year, Wong has tallied at least one RBI.
+In six of those games (10.9%) he recorded two or more RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.